hyperledger/fabric-sdk-java/README.md

   only help you familiarize to get started with the SDK if you are new in this domain.

+## IMPORTANT: Version 1.3 IS WORK IN PROGRESS!
+If you don't require features of Fabric or Fabric CA version 1.3 you probably should consider the v1.2.x version of the SDK.
+To get the actual v1.2.0 SDK:  [v1.2.0](https://github.com/hyperledger/fabric-sdk-java/tree/33760188370ed4653cca93e727e509e774c5c8c1)
+If you are trying to use new features of Fabric you will probably have to build Fabric to get those features.

 ## Release notes

 |Release | Notes |